-The Bethel Pathway has three distinct sections.
+The Bethel Pathway has two distinct sections.

 The second section leaves from Davis Park and goes east, over Alder Stream and then crosses the Intervale Road.
 From here the path surface changes to crushed stone, but is still very hard and smooth, and continues across the Mahoosuc Land Trust's Gateway property to the upper end of Sunset Road, where there is parking on the shoulder of the road.